Sierra Nevada Fall Color Season – Coming Sooner Than You Think!

-This post is just an account of experiences I’ve had.
+- This post is just an account of experiences I’ve had.
 Yours are bound to be different, and I cannot guarantee the accuracy of my account.
-I sure as heck cannot guarantee what the aspens will look like when you get there!
-Before investing a lot of time and money in a visit I recommend that you consult travel guides, review maps, and otherwise become familiar with the area – and keep in mind that natural phenomena like the changing seasonal colors can be variable and unpredictable.
+Keep in mind that natural phenomena like the changing seasonal colors can be variable and unpredictable.

-In my search for aspen color I sometimes drive on dirt and gravel roads, and some of these are rough and may be poorly marked or not marked at all.
-Before you attempt these roads, I strongly urge you to determine current conditions by consulting local experts (such as the Forest Service and others), to carry and use good maps, to understand that your GPS and cell phone may not help here, to exercise great caution, and to avoid any roads that make you overly nervous or which pose difficulties that you do not know how to handle.
-Since drivers have different levels of experience and comfort with this sort of driving, only you can determine whether or not these types of roads are appropriate for you.
+- I sometimes drive on fourth, poorly marked dirt and gravel roads.
+I strongly urge you to determine current conditions by consulting local experts (such as the Forest Service and others), carry and use good maps, understand that your GPS and cell phone may not help, exercise great caution, and avoid roads that make you nervous or pose difficulties that you do not know how to handle.
 If in doubt, err on the side of caution.

-Be aware that fall is a transitional season in the Sierra Nevada region.
-While it is possible to have beautiful, benign weather it is also possible that early winter storms will pass through dropping the temperatures and (sometimes quite a bit of) snow.
-Fall weather can quickly take on the qualities of winter weather in the eastern Sierra and should be taken serioiusly.
+- Fall is a transitional season in the Sierra Nevada region.
+While it is possible to have beautiful, benign weather it is also possible that early winter storms will drop the temperatures and bring snow/rain.
+Fall weather can quickly take on the qualities of winter weather hereand should be taken serioiusly.
 If you are not experienced with such conditions, go someplace safe and come back when the conditions improve.
 Even if you are experienced – or, in some cases, especially if you are experienced – you may well decide, as I often do, to get out of the weather and retreat to lower and drier terrain — or at least to photograph it from places a bit closer to civilization.

-Finally, fall is the hunting season in the Sierra.
+- Fall is the hunting season in the Sierra.
 If you are in areas where hunting is permitted don’t look like a game animal!
-I’m no hunting expert, but I’d generally do my photography elsewhere, and if I found myself in areas where hunters were about I’d make myself plenty obvious — time to wear the international orange parka!
+I generally do my photography elsewhere, but if I found myself in areas where hunters were about I’d make myself plenty obvious — time to break out the international orange parka!

 Blog | About | Flickr | Twitter | Facebook | Google+ | 500px.com | LinkedIn | Email